topfreegames/pitaya-bot/docs/command_options.rst

 Command Options
 ****************

-Pitaya-Bot uses Cobra to create its CLI application.
-Below we describe the command options split by topic.
+Pitaya-Bot is a CLI application, that has many command options, which will be described below by topic.
 We judge the default values are good for most cases, but might need to be changed for some use cases.
 The default verbosity for the application logger is Debug.

 Pitaya-Bot
 =================